radulle/ngx-deploy-npm/README.md

 }
 ```

-This take special context in [NX](https://nx.dev) environment.
+This takes a special context on a [NX](https://nx.dev) environment.

-**You must take care about the version by yourself.
-Maybe using a script that sets the version**

 ## 🏁 Next milestones <a name="next-milestones"></a>